 Use large glass lanterns to add an alternative festive touch to your doorstep.
 Instead of filling the vessels with candles try adding colour and glow with a selection of baubles and fairy lights.
 Mix festive colours, from holly red to regal gold to make the baubles stand out – or choose to coordinate your indoor Christmas colour scheme.

-trail a string of LED fairy lights to ensure your display is as captivating by night.
-Battery-powered LED lights are safe and won’t blow out in the wind.
-Try Lights4fun for a good range of lights.
+Trail a string of LED fairy lights, £12.99, Amazon to ensure your display is as captivating by night.
+Battery-powered LED lights are safe and won't blow out in the wind.

 If you have a porch, wrap some empty boxes as pretend presents and stack them outside your door, along with lanterns and a mini Christmas tree to set the scene for present giving.